RafaLinaresMolina/seedDockerComposeProject/README.md

 - The links between the containters
 - The ports fordwarding between the container and the host
 - The default password of mysql
-- The volumes for the two containers we need to mantain persistent (idk you but I like my data on databases being persistent and se the changes on the code on the fly).
+- The volumes for the two containers we need to mantain persistent (idk you but I like my data on databases being persistent and see the changes on the code on the fly).

 ```Dockerfiles``` located in the subfolders indicate what to do with the container wich basicly is to install dependencies and start the services of node.